kroma-network/kroma/specs/overview.md

 ### L1 Components

-- **KanvasPortal**: A feed of L2 transactions which originated as smart contract calls in the L1 state.
+- **KromaPortal**: A feed of L2 transactions which originated as smart contract calls in the L1 state.
-  - The `KanvasPortal` contract emits `TransactionDeposited` events, which the rollup driver reads in order to process deposits.
+  - The `KromaPortal` contract emits `TransactionDeposited` events, which the rollup driver reads in order to process deposits.
   - Deposits are guaranteed to be reflected in the L2 [state][g-state] within the _proposing window_.
   - Beware that _transactions_ are deposited, not tokens.
 However deposited transactions are a key part of implementing